-On the basis of the almost constant hardness and flux, we decided to examine the observation as a whole and study the polarization as a function of energy.
-As presented in Table~\ref{tab:spec_pol}, the slopes of the \texttt{pollin} model are consistent with zero at the 2$\sigma$ level, so we can only report a hint towards the dependence of PA and PD on energy.
-However, it is interesting to notice that the spectro-polarimetric analysis assigned very different PAs to the two main continuum components.
-Figure~\ref{fig:pol_energy}(top) illustrates this decomposition: while the PD of the disk is rather high, the contribution of the disk to the total spectrum is low, and it becomes even lower with energy, as the Comptonized component dominates more and more.
+Because of the almost constant hardness and flux, we decided to examine the observation as a whole and study the polarization as a function of energy.
+As presented in Table~\ref{tab:spec_pol}, the slopes of the \texttt{pollin} model are consistent with zero at the 2$\sigma$ level, indicating only a weakly significant dependence of PA and PD on energy.
+However, it is interesting to note that the spectropolarimetric analysis assigned very different PAs to the two main continuum components.
+Figure~\ref{fig:pol_energy} (top) illustrates this decomposition: while the PD of the disk is rather high, the contribution of the disk to the total spectrum is low, and it becomes even lower with increasing energy, as the Comptonized component becomes increasingly dominant.
 The most interesting part here is the unusual difference in PA of the two components of 30\degr--40\degr.
-It is possible to observe an indication of this in the energy-resolved analysis with the 2--3~keV bin near to the arrow corresponding to the \textsc{diskbb} component polarization, and the 5.5--8.0~keV energy bin approaching the arrow representing the polarization of the \textsc{bbodyrad} component.
+This indication can be seen in the energy-resolved analysis, with the 2--3~keV bin near the arrow corresponding to the \textsc{diskbb} component polarization, and the 5.5--8.0~keV energy bin approaching the arrow, which represents the polarization of the \textsc{bbodyrad} component.

 From the aligned systems, we expect the polarization vectors of the emission coming from the disk and the Comptonized component to be either nearly parallel or perpendicular to each other.
-Hence, we expect some misalignment in the system that could support this difference in the PA.
-Another thing to notice is a very high PD of the disk component: as was mentioned in \citet{Loktev22}, we do not expect a polarization higher than 4\% in the \ixpe energy range even for the highest inclination.
-This value is compatible with the spectro-polarimetric results at 90\% CL.
-However, knowing that the source is likely to have an inclination lower than 80\degr \citep{DT12, 2020MNRAS.497.4970T}, we need to add the scattering of the disk emission in the wind to reach the PD of 6.5\%.
-We assume that the Comptonized component comes from the boundary layer, as it is expected to align in PA with the disk emission, and the difference in PAs is less than 45\degr.
+Hence, we expect some misalignment in the system that would account for this difference in the PA.
+Additionally, it is important to note the exceptionally high PD of the disk component.
+As stated by \citet{Loktev22}, polarization exceeding 4\% in the \ixpe energy range is not anticipated, even at the highest inclination.
+This value is compatible with the spectropolarimetric results at 90\% CL.
+However, knowing that the source is likely to have an inclination lower than 80\degr \citep{DT12, 2020MNRAS.497.4970T}, we need to add the scattering of the disk emission in the wind to reach a PD of 6.5\%.
+We assumed that the Comptonized component comes from the boundary layer, as it is expected to align in PA with the disk emission.
+The observed difference in PAs is less than 45\degr.